jbloom/phyloExpCM/docs/example_2013Analysis_Influenza_NP_Human_1918_Descended.rst

 This is the analysis described in the paper `An experimentally determined evolutionary model dramatically improves phylogenetic fit`_.

+For a partial version of this analysis that includes fitting of a stringency parameter :math:`\beta`, see http://jbloom.github.io/phyloExpCM/example_2014Analysis_Influenza_NP_Human_1918_Descended_withbeta.html

 This analysis was performed by `Jesse Bloom`_.

 The overall approach is to use the `phyloExpCM`_ package to analyze a NP phylogeny using an experimentally derived substitution model from a `mapmuts analysis of the Aichi68 influenza NP from 2013`_, and to compare this model to various standard codon substitution models.